-- When a pupil is distressed and needs comforting - When showing a pupil how to use a piece of apparatus or equipment, demonstrating a move or exercise during games or PE - When caring for pupils with particular needs (see intimate care and supporting children with medical needs policy found on the website) - For first aid purposes - For care and intimate handling
+- When a pupil is distressed and needs comforting - When showing a pupil how to use a piece of apparatus or equipment, demonstrating a move or exercise during games or PE - When caring for pupils with particular needs (see intimate care and supporting children with medical needs policy) - For first aid purposes - For care and intimate handling

-1.18 The Designated Safeguarding Lead (DSL)
+5.3.
+The Designated Safeguarding Lead (DSL)

 The DSL is a member of the senior leadership team.
-Our DSL is Mrs Hannah Chandler (Deputy Headteacher).
+Our DSL is Hannah Chandler- Deputy Headteacher.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.
+This includes online safety, and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online.